commandlines/commandlines.github.io/_sources/README.txt

 ~~~~~~~~~~~~~~~~~

 The Command class is designed to be the public facing library object.
-You can view full documentation of this Python class
+You can view full documentation of this class
 `here <https://commandlines.github.io/commandlines.library.html#commandlines.library.Command>`__.

 If you would like to dig into lower level objects in the commandlines